 - Final delivery

 Efficient supply chain management often focuses on reducing lead times while maintaining product quality.
+Many companies also collect customer feedback through a Voice of the Customer Program to identify delays that negatively affect the buying experience.

 What Is Lead Time in Shipping?